Oruchan-Asar/Data-Structures-Bootcamp/Arrays/EXAMPLES.md

 ```
 ### What is the difference between an array and a linked list? (answer)

- The major difference between Array and Linked list regards to their structure.
+The major difference between Array and Linked list regards their structure.
-Arrays are index based data structure where each element associated with an index. ...
+Arrays are index-based data structures where each element is associated with an index. ...
-While a linked list is a data structure which contains a sequence of the elements where each element is linked to its next element.
+While a linked list is a data structure that contains a sequence of the elements where each element is linked to its next element.

 ### How do you perform a binary search in a given array?
 ```C